Canon 1Ds vs Sony A7 II

 Studio photographers will appreciate that the Canon 1Ds (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1Ds and the A7 II have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1Ds vs Sony A7 II

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Sony A7 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.